jlaustill/jlaustill.github.io/_posts/2017-03-26-nodejs-restful-api-architecture-rmc.markdown

 module.exports = router;
 ```

 Here you can see we define GET /thing and POST /thing.
 We also include the /thing/all routes, which will live in a file under /routers/thing/all.js.
 This way, it matches the route /thing/all.
-You will end up with a file and a route file for each route.
+You will end up with a file and a route folder for each route.
 In this case thing.js and /thing.
 You can always know that the folders contains the routes further down the line, and they will always match the route.

 So create the all.js file under /routers/thing
 ```